Infoland/iProva-REST-API-examples/Documentation/Filtering.md

 ## Filtering via the query string using $filter in an OData style

 Filtering via the query string using `$filter` follows the OData style.
 This allows for more complex filtering expressions, such as `or` operators, parentheses between predicate operations, or `lt`, `gt`, `contains(property, 'value')`.
-This is the only way to filter on values of a custom fields.
+This is the only way to filter on values of custom fields.

-- **Example filtering on static attributes**: `GET api/entities?$filter=(name eq 'John Doe' or contains(name, 'Jane')) and age lt 42`
+- **Example filtering on attributes**: `GET api/entities?$filter=(name eq 'John Doe' or contains(name, 'Jane')) and age lt 42`
 - **Example filtering on a custom text field**: `GET api/entities?$filter=custom_field123 eq 'John Doe'`

 Be aware that our API is not an OData API and we do not support all OData functionalities.
 So always check the OpenApi documention for what is possible.